zml/zml/docs/huggingface-access-token.md

 Some models have restrictions and may require some sort of approval or agreement process, which, by consequence, **requires token-authentication with Huggingface**.

+The easiest way might be to use the `huggingface-cli login` command.

-Here is how you can generate a **"read-only public repositories"** access token to log into your account on Huggingface, directly from `bazel`, in order to download models.
+Alternatively, here is how you can generate a **"read-only public repositories"** access token to log into your account on Huggingface, directly from `bazel`, in order to download models.

 * log in at [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
 * click on "Create new token"